Python MCP server

 🔧 How It Works

-This template implements a proxy server that can connect to either a stdio-based or SSE-based MCP server and expose it via SSE transport.
+This template implements a proxy server that can connect to a stdio-based, Streamable HTTP, or SSE-based MCP server and expose it via legacy Server-Sent Events (SSE) transport or Streamable HTTP transport.
 Here's how it works:

 Server types